 Cultural Barriers to Communication

-What is Cultural Barriers in Communication?
+What are Cultural Barriers to Communication?

 Illustration of two groups separated by a large book with texts in various scripts, representing language barriers in communication.

-Types of Cultural Barriers in Communication
+Types of Cultural Barriers to Communication

 Language barriers